 Our primary indicator measures the accuracy of payments to persons receiving SSI benefits by reviewing all non-medical factors of eligibility and payment.
 We expect our FY 2020 results to be impacted by our decision to suspend overpayment processing and collection to help ensure income and healthcare security for our beneficiaries during the COVID-19 pandemic.
+Final FY 2020 results will be available summer 2021.

-&lt;sup>2 FY 2020 results are through June 26, 2020, which is the end of the operating month.
+&lt;sup>2 FY 2020 results are through September 25, 2020, which is the end of the operating month.